 Where: There are many underground oil mills in Puglia, but the most well-known ones are probably in the town of Gallipoli.
 These are easy to visit as they are open daily, and have a small entry fee.
 But, they are also the most touristy.

-To do the tour in Presicce, contact the tourism office there by email.
-They do speak English.
+To do the tour in Presicce, contact the tourism office there by email at [email protected] They do speak English.

 Or, to find other oil mills to visit, just do a google search for “frantoio ipogeo” and many will come up.